+Step 23 - Looking good!

-Step 23 - Next Step: Hot Tightening !
+Step 25 - You're not done: Hot Tightening!

 - Before you can use your hotend, you have to perform a Hot Tightening' procedure.
-Hot tightening is essential to sealing the nozzle and heatsink together to ensure that molten plastic cannot leak out of the hotend in use. - When done properly there is almost zero chance of leaks.
-Essentially, we heat up the hotend to 240C and tighten the nozzle.
-When at lower temperatures the aluminum will contract and lock the nozzle and heatsink together extremely securely. - A) If this is the first time you're assembling the hotend, you're done!
-You'll do the hot tightening once you have an otherwise functioning JellyBOX. - B) If you already have some JellyBOX built, then go ahead and follow HotEnd: Hot- Tightening Guide.
+Hot tightening is essential to sealing the nozzle and heatsink together to ensure that molten plastic cannot leak out of the hotend in use. - A) If this is the first time you're assembling the hotend, you're done for now!
+You'll do the hot tightening once you have an otherwise functioning JellyBOX. - B) If you already have some JellyBOX built, then you may go ahead and follow the Hot-Tightening Guide.